LordButley/itspuppytime/README.md

 * Provide the user with useful information
 * Divide the information into well thought out sections allowing the user to quickly find what they need
 * Ensure the website is viewable across devices of all sizes.
+* To create a website that would be immediately useful when live but also has scope to be expanded.

 ### Target Audience